VolkiTheDreamer/PythonRocks/mypyext/readme.md

 ## Usage:

 ```
-from myext.import dataanalysis as da
+from myext import dataanalysis as da
-from myext.import ml
+from myext import ml
-from myext.import pythonutility as pu
+from myext import pythonutility as pu

 da.multioutput()
 ```